Sidney A. Olson: Hollywood, public relations and advertising

 Post-war, Olson wrote less for TIME magazine, concentrating on longer pieces for Fortune and LIFE.
 In 1947, he published three major stories about Hollywood, one about Bing Crosby, another about Paramount Pictures, and the third about House UnAmerican Committee (HUAC) hearings—led by Joseph McCarthy—of the Hollywood Ten (suspected Communists in the movie industry).

 In March 1950, Olson headed to Hollywood to pursue an opportunity offered him by Henry Ginsberg, vice-president of Paramount Pictures.
-Olson was given a six-month contract to work on screenplays, among them Alice Sit-By-Fire, a play written by J. M. Barrie, the author of Peter Pan (in 1951, the screenplay was made into a movie titled Darling, How Could You!).
+Olson was given a six-month contract to work on screenplays, among them Alice Sit-by-the-Fire, a play written by J. M. Barrie, the author of Peter Pan (in 1951, the screenplay was made into a movie titled Darling, How Could You!).
 He worked on another screenplay called The Dark Wood (original play by Alice Duer Miller).
 He received signed contracts for two original movie treatments, The Battle of the Sexes (in Westchester) and The Traitor.

 After working in Hollywood, Olson began working on select public relations projects for the Earl Newsom Company, including the Ford Foundation and Ernest R. Breech of the Ford Motor Company.

 Between 1950 and 1953, Olson was given access to Henry Ford's archives in Dearborn, Michigan.
 His book Young Henry Ford: A Picture History of the First Forty Years, completed in 1953, was published in 1963.

 Olson enjoyed a second career in advertising, serving first as copy supervisor at Kenyon & Eckhardt from 1951 to 1956, where he made a name for himself with The American Road campaign for Ford Motor Company.
 While with K&E, Olson wrote Henry Ford II's closing speech for the live televised Ford 50th Anniversary Show (Ford Motor Company), produced by Leland Hayward and broadcast on June 15, 1953 (simulcast on CBS and NBC).

 In 1956, Olson joined J. Walter Thompson as Copy group head; he was named Vice President at JWT in 1956 and remained there until 1973, working on major accounts like Eastman Kodak and Ford Mustang.
 In 1957, he went around the world to identify production locations in Asia and the Middle East for the Ford Motor Company's television campaign, Proved and Approved Around the World.

 Personal life

 Olson married Zembra Corinne Holmgren (1910–1997), of Bear River, Utah, in Washington, D.C., on January 16, 1937.
-They raised three children—Whitney (1937-2023), John (b.
-1942), and Stephen (1952–1992)—in Larchmont, New York.
+They raised three children—Whitney (1937-2023), John (1942-2025), and Stephen (1952–1992)—in Larchmont, New York.
 Olson retired in 1973 and moved with his wife and Stephen to Darien, Connecticut.
 During the 1980s, Olson was diagnosed with Parkinson's disease.
 He died on January 8, 1995, in Darien, Connecticut.